entrepeneur4lyf/phpHybridrag/README.md

         'path' => dirname(__FILE__) . '/logs/hybridrag.log',
         'level' => 'info',
         'debug_mode' => false,
-    ],
-    // Other configuration options...
+    ]
 ];
 ```

-You can customize these values or use environment variables for sensitive information.
+##RECOMMENDED: use environment variables for sensitive information such as api keys and passwords.

 ## Usage